Why small business matters

 My great-grandfather was one of 11 children from an impoverished Russian family, and despite having no formal education, taught himself to speak six languages.
 He escaped a prisoner of war camp and migrated to South Africa, where he went on to own and operate one of the country’s largest agricultural, veterinary and trade supply businesses.

-I was exposed to small business (and, unwittingly, cigarette fumes) from an early age when I was propped on the counter of the liquor store in my bassinet.
+I was exposed to small business from an early age when I was propped on the counter of the liquor store in my bassinet.
 As a young child, I can vividly remember visiting my great-grandfather at work.
 In his eighties by that stage, his mind was still as sharp as a tac and he was always impeccably presented.
 He would walk around his stores with such pride, and I will never forget how he acknowledged every staff member and customer in his friendly, thick Russian accent.
 Oupa was the very definition of a visionary leader and entrepreneur – he was innovative, inquisitive, magnetic and benevolent.

 When I was in primary school, my dad co-founded an insurance broking firm in Pretoria and I have fond memories visiting his office with my younger brother.
 The firm was thriving and dad was at the peak of his career, but my parents had their eyes on the future, and were troubled by the apartheid situation in South Africa.

 In 1989 they immigrated to Perth, leaving behind a very successful business and their friends and family for the chance to give their children a better life.
 Starting over again from scratch, they went on to own and operate several small businesses in Perth, including two restaurants, a kitchen appliance distribution company and a window tinting franchise.